ZhouLinli/ZhouLinli.github.io/_pages/about.md

 - **Student Success Support through Survey Research:** Collaborating with various campus offices and developing surveys to assess student needs, high-impact practices, experiences, and services.

 - **Benchmarking from Large National Datasets:** Creating interactive dashboards and performing gap analysis using NCES national sample surveys and IPEDS datasets.

-Beyond excelling as a skilled researcher, Linli also embraces the role of an educator, imparting knowledge in research methodology and data technology to others.
-During her leisure moments, Linli finds delight in conducting qualitative interviews and engaging in enlightening conversations with diverse individuals.

 ### Please visit a repository of Linli's [Data Projects](https://github.com/ZhouLinli/RCodes4DataAnalystics) for more information.